I don't know about you, but I really want to read more books this year, and I think I've figured out a way to do it. I've picked out a few

 When the biggest Season anyone has ever seen rips across the continent, Essun has just returned home to find that her husband has murdered their young son and kidnapped their daughter, because they — like their mother — are orogenes.
 As the Season rages on, Essun sets out in pursuit of her husband, ready to avenge her child.

-Formerly known as Xenogenesis, the late Octavia E. Butler's Lilith's Brood collects three of her novels — Dawn, Adulthood Rites, and Imago — into a single volume.
+Xenogenesis, the late Octavia E. Butler's collects three of her novels — Lilith's Brood Dawn, Adulthood Rites, and Imago — into a single volume.

 Following a nuclear war between the United States and the Soviet Union, a small group of surviving humans are rescued from their dying planet by the Oankali, a three-sexed alien race.
 Years later, the Oankali awaken one of the humans, Lilith, to propose a trade: In exchange for teaching humans to survive on their restored planet without native technology, the aliens want to breed with them to expand their race's DNA and create a human-Oankali hybrid.